Brufico/StandardFunctions/Readme.md

 #### Arguments {-}

-x ==> the element to be tested
+x ==> the value to be tested

 #### Value {-}

-TRUE if x is a warning
+TRUE if x is a warning else FALSE

 #### Details {-}